Science of acoustic absorber:

 The desired linearity is important in the room also in case of home theatres where you should ensure that all central channels that are in dialogue be crystal clear.

-In a classroom, council room or office the human voice is transmitted therefore the acoustic treatment must take into account also this frequency range.
+In a classroom, council room or office the human voice is transmitted therefore the acoustic treatment must take into account also this sound.

-The next charts show the sound frequency range of a typical human voice then they show how the sound energy changes depending on how loud it is.
+The next charts show the sound measure of a typical human voice then they show how the sound energy changes depending on how loud it is.
 You will notice that by the increase of sound level the energy will increase in the middle band.

 The chart shows the range of a typical male voice, it keeps the most of the energy in the middle range of 400Hz and 1000Hz and the harmonics extend to 3500Hz.

 If we take a closer look we can see that the most energy of human voice is between 300Hz and 1500Hz.